Scripture Reference:

 Activities:

-• Play a simple word game.
-Bible Wordz Game is an adaptable game, children form words from letter tiles.
+- Play a simple word game.
+Bible Wordz Game is an adaptable game where children form words from letter tiles.
 The words relate to words found in the Bible lesson.

 Crafts:

-• Cut out a simple body shape (feet together, arms to the side) using stiff paper.
+- Using stiff paper, cut out a simple body shape (feet together, arms to the side).
 Have children wrap the body with 1-2 layers of white toilet paper and then mist lightly with water.
 Repeat wrapping and misting until a “mummy” is formed.
 Gently press the wrapping after each mist.
 Allow to dry.

 Other Online Resources: